vuestorefront/storefront-ui/apps/docs/components/components/checkbox.md

-# Alert component
+# Checkbox component

-The Chechbox component is an input element of type checkbox that allows to turn single values on and off.
+The Checkbox component is an input element of type checkbox that allows to turn single values on and off.

 <PlaygroundWrapper component="Checkbox"/>